SimonPPledger/laa-aws-ops/Operational-process.md

 ## How we do on call

 The AWS ops team currently has no on-call process, but we have trialled weekend PagerDuty during a major incident.
-Discussion is ongoing about the possibility of formally implementing weekend on-call duty.
+Discussion is ongoing about the possibility of formally implementing weekend on-call duty.     *** this is not correct

-## Where does our documentation live
+## Where does our documentation live .  ??? is this correct? lets put a link to it

 Our documentation lives either in Confluence or here in this repository.
 This documentation includes architecture, runbooks and common issues.

-## Performance and Metrics
+## Performance and Metrics .  - do we?

 ### We currently measure:
 *  Time to resolution.